modelscope/dash-infer/documents/EN/examples_python.md

 - `data_type`: The data type of the output.
 Options include: float32.
 - `device_type`: The inference hardware.
 Options include: CPU.
 - `device_ids`: The NUMA node used for inference.
 NUMA information of your CPU can be viewed with the Linux command `lscpu`.
+- `multinode_mode`: Whether or not the engine is running on a multi-NUMA CPU.
+Options include: true, false.
 - `convert_config`: Parameters related to model conversion.
     - `do_dynamic_quantize_convert`: Whether to quantize the weights.
 Options include: true, false.
 Currently, only ARM CPUs support quantization.
 - `engine_config`: Inference engine parameters.